Credit card match-ups: “Chase Sapphire Reserve vs. Amex Platinum”

 You may have heard that the Amex Platinum underwent some major changes recently.
 If you haven’t, the biggest takeaways are the higher annual fee and the Uber credit.

 Amex Platinum will no longer charge cardholders $550 per year for the privilege of holding the card.
 Instead, they’ll have to fork over $695 every 365 days for the honor.
 Yes, you read it right, $695!

 That makes it one of the most expensive credit cards available, and basically pushes it $100 above other ultra-premium offerings, such as Chase Sapphire Reserve and Citi Prestige.

 It almost seems personal, as if American Express said to Chase, “If you’re going to charge $450 for your top of the line credit card, we’re going to charge $550 because ours is superior.”

-And don’t get it twisted, this was clearly Amex’s rebuttal to the CSR, which has gained a cult following in less than a year.
+And don’t get it twisted, this was clearly Amex’s rebuttal to the CSR, which has gained a cult following in less than a year of existence.

 Which Is Better: Chase Sapphire Reserve or Amex Platinum?